 By doing this, not only you can completely comprehend the basics of boxing but also find out your strong suit.
 For example, it may turn out that no other trainee in your gym can deliver a hook as effectively as you do.

 15. Keep your friends close but enemies closer:

 This is the simplest step to be efficiently updated on your competitors.
 Keep a close eye on those who train with you as to their strong and weak attributes.

 Because once you have sized up your opponent, putting a finger on the match is not as hard anymore.
 Nevertheless, it is not always possible to keep track of everything happening in the boxing arena so it is agreeably smart to sign up for warm-up, sparring matches to be learning a thing or two from.

 16. Essential sparring:

-Since in professional boxing the maximum number of rounds to be played is twelve, it involves a huge usage of stamina on the part of the fighters.
-So it is crucial that the fighters keep themselves in the habit of friendly matches from as early as the days of amateur boxing.
+Since professional boxing the maximum number of rounds to be played is twelve, it involves a huge usage of stamina on the part of the fighters.
+So the fighters must keep themselves in the habit of friendly matches from as early as the days of amateur boxing.
 This kind of continual sparring can help the fighters grow endurance, not to mention be agile without losing too much energy.